-Essentially none of our ancient (student days in some cases!) pans would work with induction, so we bought a new set of suitable pans.
-Typically pans and so on are marked on the base what they are suitable for, eg traditional gas/electric, or induction, and we did not have to spend a lot.
+None of our ancient pans (from student days in some cases!) worked with induction.
+So we bought a new set of suitable pans.
+Typically pans are marked on the base with what they work with, eg traditional gas/electric, or induction, and we did not have to spend a lot.
 As you'd expect, having shiny new pans improved our whole experience!

 We are also saving the planet (induction has a lower carbon footprint than gas) and our health (gas hobs add over to 25% indoor NO2 levels).

 we did after 4 years of using the SMAKLIG.
 We had started with induction on the Silvercrest portable hob before the new kitchen was done.